Improving access to appointments with the doctor, nurse, health care assistant, phlebotomist, midwife or anybody else you see in the surgery

 - Problem gets better and appointment no longer needed

-- Patient chooses to go to Out of Hours, Walk-in Centre or
+- Patient chooses to go to Out of Hours, Walk-in Centre or A&E

 - Patient arrives late for the appointment